 Possession of methamphetamine and amphetamine precursors

-Section 18-18-412.5 of the Colorado Revised Statutes (C.R.S.) makes it a class 2 drug felony to possess ephedrine, pseudoephedrine, or phenylpropanolamine, or their salts, isomers, or salts of isomers, with the intent to use such product as an immediate precursor in the manufacture of any controlled substance.
+Section 18-18-412.5 of the Colorado Revised Statutes (C.R.S.) makes it a Colorado level 2 drug felony to possess ephedrine, pseudoephedrine, or phenylpropanolamine, or their salts, isomers, or salts of isomers, with the intent to use such product as an immediate precursor in the manufacture of any controlled substance.